Attorney Elizabeth Inglis

 From the start of her legal career, Elizabeth has always had an active pro bono practice, and has successfully represented pro bono clients in immigration court in addition to advising non-profits on employment law issues.

-- Negotiate and draft employment, separation, non-competition, and non-solicitation agreements for both company and executive-side clients.
+- Draft and negotiate employment, separation, non-competition, and non-solicitation agreements.

-- Counsel corporate and executive clients regarding individual and group termination decisions, disciplinary actions, misclassification analyses, federal and state wage and hour law compliance, pay equity laws, and related litigation.
+- Counsel corporate clients regarding individual and group termination decisions, disciplinary actions, misclassification analyses, federal and state wage and hour law compliance, pay equity laws, and related litigation.

 - Draft personnel policies and handbooks compliant with legal requirements in numerous U.S. jurisdictions; advise as to policy implementation and application.